 This high demand, however, has led to negative consequences, such as severe over logging.
 Due to this over logging, the natural, old-growth teak forests of the world are being cut down at an alarming rate.
 The governments of the countries that house the world’s old-growth teak forests have enacted laws, such as quotas and even outright bans, in an effort to limit the amount of teak that is logged.
 These laws have all gone into effect in recent years.
 Now that the bans are in place, illegal loggers are seeing the serious consequences that come with attempting to circumvent these bans.

 Take, for instance, recent events in the Yavatmal district of India.
 A scuffle occurred in May of 2016 between foresters and a small gang of illegal teak smugglers.
 The gang was reported in the area as illegally felling teak trees.
 Confrontation ensued when foresters arrived, leaving three of the foresters injured.
 One member of the six-man gang was captured.

 There are many more stories just like this one.
 Forestry officials and law enforcement all over Southeast Asia are working to enforce the bans on teak logging and transportation.
 They certainly have a lot of work to do, as stories of illegal loggers are sadly common.

-In May of this year, three illegal loggers were discovered and captured near the town of Andhiyur in India.
+In May of 2016, three illegal loggers were discovered and captured near the town of Andhiyur in India.
 They were caught by forest patrollers with 50 kilograms (approximately 110 lbs.) of teak logs.
 The three were apprehended, brought before the district forest officer, and later remanded to judicial custody.

 Another illegal logger was caught in July of 2015, in the Bhairapur village of India.
 He attempted to dupe officials by placing the logo of a local pickle company on his vehicle.
 His attempts were unsuccessful, and he was eventually found and apprehended.